Estimating Continuous Treatment Effects with Two-Stage Kernel Ridge Regression: Experiments

 \paragraph{Baselines.} We compare with two natural baselines: \textit{Plug-in KRR}, which estimates \(f^\star\) and directly marginalizes it without a second smoothing stage, and \textit{Direct Regression}, which regresses \(y\) on \(a\) alone and therefore ignores confounding.
 All methods use comparable data-driven tuning; the exact grids are reported in Appendix~\ref{section:app-more-experiments}.

-\paragraph{Results.} Table~\ref{table:MISE_synthetic} presents the MISE averaged over $100$ independent runs.
+\paragraph{Results.} Table~\ref{table:MISE_synthetic} presents the MISE with respect to the uniform distribution on \(\cA=[-\pi,\pi]\), averaged over $100$ independent runs.
+In implementation, the integral is approximated by averaging squared errors over a dense uniform grid on the treatment domain.
 Our proposed method consistently outperforms both the Plug-in baseline and Direct Regression across both sample sizes, confirming the efficacy of the second-stage smoothing procedure.